melatonin-rs/lucide-luau/README.md

 ## How it works

 - `crates/builder` renders every SVG from `lucide-static` to white PNG with Rust + resvg
-- GitHub Actions rebuilds the icon set daily and commits it to `icons/`
+- GitHub Actions rebuilds the icon set every 6 hours and commits it to `icons/`
 - the module downloads PNG from jsDelivr, caches it on disk, dedupes parallel requests
-- if an icon is missing locally, falls back to wsrv.nl
+- if an icon is missing, returns a clear error `[Lucide] Icon not found`

+No third-party image proxies.
+All icons live in this repo and are served via jsDelivr CDN.

 ## License